 I care.
 My family cares.
 Men and women across this country and around this world also care.
 I hope you care as well.
-Because it is so important for our future generations that we care about what happened one hundred years ago across the Atlantic Ocean in a far off land.
+It’s important for future generations that we care what happened 100 years ago across the ocean in a far off land.
 So many Canadians fought and died on foreign soil, never to return to their homes and families again.
-And it is so important to keep telling the stories of these brave men and women, so our children can have some small understanding of what happened so long ago.
+And it is so important to keep telling the stories of these brave men and women.
+We want our children to have some small understanding of what happened so long ago.
 So as a family, we participate in local Remembrance Day ceremonies hosted by our local Royal Canadian Legion branch.

 A Not So “Great” War

 In 1918, Canada’s population stood at around 7,300,000 souls.
-Between 1914 and 1918 our country sent off 619,000 men and women as part of the Canadian Expeditionary Force, with 424,000 serving overseas.
-A staggering 60,000 lost their lives, and another 170,000 were wounded.
-And when we look at the numbers from all the other countries that were involved, it becomes very hard to fathom the scale of tragedy and human devastation.
+Our country sent off 619,000 men and women as part of the Canadian Expeditionary Force.
+And most of them, some 424,000, served overseas.
+A staggering 60,000 lost their lives, with another 170,000 wounded.
+And when we look at the numbers from all the other countries involved, it becomes very hard to fathom the scale of tragedy and human devastation.